peterhuffer/ion-search/README.md

 ## Using
 ### Querying
-The Search service can be queried for Products.
-See [Query Service API](https://github.com/connexta/ion-query-api) for information about paths and parameters
+The Search service can be queried for datasets.
+See [Query Service API](https://github.com/connexta/ion-query-api) for information about paths and parameters.
 The Search service supports the OGC Catalogue Common Query Language (OGC CommonQL).
 See [Annex B - BNF Definition of OGC CommonQL](http://docs.opengeospatial.org/is/12-168r6/12-168r6.html#62) for the definition of the grammar.